rarebkcat/rarebkcat.github.io/_pages/DCRM-manuals/dcrmb.md

 Descriptive 110 Cataloging of Rare Materials (Books) 5B13.
 Sheets, rolls, cases, portfolios, etc.
-For a publication in a single physical unit other than a volume (e.g., a sheet, a roll, a case, or a portfolio), use an appropriate designation (“sheet,” etc.) preceded by the arabic numeral 1.
+For a publication in a single physical unit other than a volume (e.g., a sheet, a roll, a case, or a portfolio), use an appropriate designation ("sheet," etc.) preceded by the arabic numeral 1.
 If adding a statement of pagination or foliation, place it in parentheses following the designation.
 1 portfolio (26 sheets)